Find Grad Schools

 13 Yearly Graduations

 The 6th most popular school in the country for missionary studies majors who are seeking their master's degree is Johnson University.
 Each year, around 1,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $17,384 per year, while in-state graduate students, on average, pay $9,285 per year.
-The missionary studies program at Johnson University awarded 13 master's degrees during the 2020-2021 school year.
-About 54% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 13 people received their master's degree in missionary studies from Johnson University.
+About 31% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #6